 A taxpayer can decrease the penalties and levied interest when they use penalty abatement.

 After explaining the difficulty of paying your taxes and making clear the reason for asking penalty abatement, there are three ways in which to present your case for abatement; Form 843, verbal and written.
 If you can gain the confidence of the IRS, your chances of abatement are much better.
 However, one can never be certain of the result of the appeal.

 The IRS will not tread lightly.
-They will be diligent in their questioning, but if you stand your ground and can demonstrate your case vigorously, you have a really good chance to be granted abatement.
+They will be diligent in their questioning, but if you stand your ground and can demonstrate your case vigorously, you have a really good chance to be granted an IRS penalty abatement.

 CALL THE BEST TAX ATTORNEY NOW… LIVE WORRY FREE TOMORROW!